multiversx/mx-sdk-dapp/README.md

 `sessionId` is the transaction's batch id which can be used to track a transaction's status and react to it.

 **Important!
 For the transaction to be signed, you will have to use either  `SignTransactionsModals` defined above, in the `Prerequisites` section, or the `useSignTransactions` hook defined below.
-If you don't use one of these, there will be no signing of transactions**
+If you don't use one of these, the transactions won't be signed**

 </details>